Matrix coefficient realization theory of noncommutative rational functions: Applications

 \begin{proof} We refine the proof of Proposition \ref{p:zeroseries}.
 Let $(\cc,A,\bb)$ be a realization of $r$ about $\ulp\in M_m(\F)^g$ of dimension $n$ and let $\ulT=(T_1,\dots, T_g)$ be the tuple of generic $N\times N$ matrices.
 Then $r(\ulT)$ is a matrix of commutative rational functions and the matrix of their expansions about $\ulp$ is

 The formal differentiation of commutative power series yields

 As $r$ vanishes on $\dom_N r$, we have $r(\ulT)=0$ and hence $M(\ulT)=0$; therefore the left-hand side of \eqref{e:der1} equals 0 for every $h$ and so the same holds for the right-hand side of \eqref{e:der1}.
 Since $\sum_{|w|=h}\cc (A^w(\ulz-\ulp))\bb$ is a generalized polynomial of degree $h$, we have $\cc A^w\bb=0$ for all $|w|<mn$ by Proposition \ref{p:GPI}.
-Finally, $r$ is a rational identity by Proposition \ref{p:RSIbound}. \end{proof}
+Therefore $\cc$ belongs to the left obstruction module of $(\cc,A,\bb)$ by Lemma \ref{l:termination}, so $(\cc,A,\bb)$ represents the zero series and hence $r$ is a rational identity. \end{proof}

 As an example of an application of Theorem \ref{t:RIbound} we refer to the size bounds for testing whether a polynomial belongs to a rationally resolvable ideal \cite[Section 3]{KVV4}.

 The next corollary gives us explicit size bounds for testing whether a given rational expression is a rational identity, which are independent of the realization terminology.